 - Open the JBL Portable app and hit ‘Connect’

-- For those who want a stereo setup, simply hit ‘Stereo’, for those who want the full JBL PartyBoost experience, hit ‘Party Mode’
+- If you want a stereo setup, simply hit ‘Stereo’; if you want the full room-filling experience, hit ‘Party Mode’

 To disconnect, just click ‘Connect’ again.